 (Photo: “Mandala of Desires (Blue Lotus Wish Tree)” sculpture dress in peace silk and eco friendly textile ink, Mandali Mendrilla, 2015.)

-The Mandala of Desires (Blue Lotus Wish Tree) dress needs little introduction, having been exhibited at the China Art Museum in Shanghai, in 2015, as part of the Forms of Devotion exhibition, as well as having received a considerable amount of media coverage.
-The Mandala of Desires is the second in Mandali Mendrilla’s Wish Tree Dress series and it was created for the Belgian MOSA collection belonging to Mr. Martin Gurvich, museum director and son of artist Jose Gurvich.
+The Mandala of Desires (Blue Lotus Wish Tree) dress needs little introduction, having been exhibited at the China Art Museum in Shanghai, in 2015, as well as having received considerable media coverage.
+The Mandala of Desires is the second in Mandali Mendrilla’s Wish Tree Dress series.

 If not familiar with this sculpture dress, click here to read more about it.

 The mood board begins with a meditation on the Goloka Yantra Mandala diagram representing the Goloka planet.
-Goloka, as written in the ancient Hindu text Sri Brahma Samhita, is a spiritual planet presided by the Radha – Krishna deity, wherein, along with other beings, reside unlimited wish fulfilling cows and wish fulfilling trees.
+Goloka, as written in an ancient Vedic text, Sri Brahma Samhita, is a spiritual planet presided by the Radha – Krishna deity, wherein, along with other beings, reside unlimited wish fulfilling cows and wish fulfilling trees.
 That particular mandala, as described in the second verse of the fifth chapter of the Brahma Samhita (painted on the dress in Devanagari script), is shaped like a lotus flower with thousands of petals.
 Goddess Radha is said to carry a wish fulfilling blue lotus in her hand.

 Mandalas, the thousand petalled lotus and wish trees are well known to eastern traditions, like Hinduism and Buddhism, and carry many meanings.
 Certain Yantras are considered two dimensional manifestations of the sound of mantras.
 It is said that at the top of the head of a human being resides a thousand petalled lotus, or the Sahasrara chakra.